 Does IGMP affect Dante Devices?

 Dante enabled devices can exhibit communications issues with switches that use IGMP (Internet Group Protocol Management) Snooping if the switch is not configured correctly.
-Many switches have this feature disabled by default (Juniper switches usually have IGMP snooping enabled.)
-Turning off IGMP snooping will usually solve this problem.
-For small, isolated networks that only have Shure devices, or when there is an isolated VLAN for Shure gear, you should DISABLE IGMP Snooping.
+Many switches have this feature disabled by default.
+Turning off IGMP snooping will usually solve this problem, but if IGMP is needed then this FAQ can help with configuring the switch properly for use with IGMP and Shure devices.

 A good way to diagnose this problem is by using Dante Controller software (available as a free download from www.audinate.com).
 Dante Controller allows you to see which device is acting as the Master Clock on the network.
 There should only be one clock master.
 If Controller is reporting multiple clock masters, IGMP snooping is likely the culprit.